Updated March 6, 2020

 There’s no denying that having a healthy exercise routine is key for overall health.
 But for many adults with office jobs, the idea of working out after work seems like an impossible one.
-But healthcare providers stand firm: adults should aim for 150 minutes or more of aerobic exercise each week.
+As a healthcare provider you should stand firm: adults should aim for 150 minutes or more of aerobic exercise each week.
 But worry not if you’ve been slacking on your steps recently; studies have shown that sedentary older adults who made a new habit of walking regularly for one year showed significant improvements in memory performance that also related to growth of memory areas of the brain.

-Once you’ve gotten an aerobic routine in place, providers recommended incorporating weights as well.
-Participating in strength training at least twice a week combined with aerobic workouts has been shown time and time again to improve heart health, which is directly linked to keeping your brain up to snuff as well.
+Studies have suggested that participating in strength training along with mental stimulation has been able to slow and even halt degeneration, over a long period, in brain areas particularly vulnerable to Alzheimer's disease.
+As you most likely already know, combined with aerobic workouts, strength training has been shown time and time again to improve heart health, which is directly linked to keeping your brain up to snuff as well.
+Source.

-Cutting back on perennial favorites like take out, deli meat, and cheese can be hard, but those yummy foods are also some of the highest sources of sodium, which can drive up blood pressure.
-Instead snack on brain-boosting foods like blueberries, nuts, and fatty fish.
+Patients need to understand that a change in diet is NOT a diet.
+Diets are thought of as a temporary hardship in order to meet a goal before returning to normal eating.
+By prescribing a complete change of nutrition the patient may be better able to see the reality of the situation.
+Referral to a nutritionist is preferred but in light of that, suggest cutting back on perennial favorites like take out, deli meat, and cheese.
+These can be hard changes, but those comfort foods are also some of the highest sources of sodium, which can drive up blood pressure.
+Instead recommend they snack on brain-boosting foods like blueberries, nuts, and fatty fish.
+Not easy, but this is where pairing these suggestions with habit forming techniques come in especially handy.
 Additionally, incorporating non-starch vegetables and whole-grains is a good way to maintain a healthy weight and keep blood sugar stable—all contributing factors to brain health.

-Poor or inadequate sleep is often associated with worsening health and vascular risk factors—including high blood pressure and weight gain.
-Getting the adequate amount of sleep helps memory development; a lack of quality sleep puts strain on the brain and can drastically impact your physical and mental health.
-Healthcare professionals recommend establishing a settled sleep and wake-up time to get the best quality of sleep possible.
+Poor or inadequate sleep is often associated with vascular risk factors—including high blood pressure and weight gain.
+Getting the adequate amount of sleep each night helps memory development; a lack of quality sleep puts strain on the brain and can drastically impact physical and mental health.
+Recommend establishing a settled sleep and wake-up time to get the best quality of sleep possible, again positive habit forming.

-Keeping up your cognitive activity levels is a key component to brain health.
-Attending a book club, taking a cooking class, doing puzzles like the daily crossword or Sudoku, are all activities that keep your neurons active and healthy.
+Keeping up your patients' cognitive function levels up is a key component to brain health.
+Attending a book clubs, taking a cooking classes, doing puzzles like the daily crossword or Sudoku, are all activities that keep your neurons active and healthy.
 Establishing these habits at a young age can help stave off memory loss and depression so often associated with aging.